 - Butter – Either salted or unsalted butter will work fine, but if you use salted butter, consider leaving out any added salt that comes later in the recipe.

 - Powdered (Confectioner’s) Sugar – To sift or not to sift?
-Truthfully I hardly ever sift my powdered sugar, because I spend so much time mixing it, I don’t ever have a grainy texture.
-That being said, sifting powdered sugar can absolutely help you avoid a grainy texture.
+Truthfully, I hardly ever sift my powdered sugar.
+Because I spend so much time mixing it in my frosting recipes, I rarely have a grainy texture.
 However, if your powdered sugar comes in a box, then it’s always a good idea to sift out any large clumps.

-- Vanilla Extract – For the best possible flavor, make sure you’re using a high-quality pure vanilla extract, not the imitation stuff!
+- Vanilla Extract – For the best possible flavor in your frosting, make sure you’re using a high-quality pure vanilla extract, not the imitation stuff.
+You can also use different extracts to achieve different frosting flavors (more on this in the Variations section later).

-- Heavy Whipping Cream – Another key to making perfect frosting is heavy whipping cream.
-You can substitute it with milk, but using heavy whipping cream tones down the sweetness and helps produce a light and fluffy texture.
+- Heavy Whipping Cream – The key to perfect vanilla frosting is full-fat heavy whipping cream.
+You can substitute it with milk, but using heavy whipping cream tones down the sweetness and helps produce the lightest, creamiest texture.

 How to Make Vanilla Frosting

 - Whip the butter.
-Use the paddle attachment and work the butter for a good few minutes.
+Start by cutting the cold butter into pieces.
+Then, use the paddle attachment and whip the cubed butter for a good 5-7 minutes.
 It should be light and fluffy, and very spreadable.
 You’ll notice it has grown in volume and is lighter in color.
+Don’t forget to scrape the bowl often as you go.

 - Whip again until fluffy.
-Once all the ingredients are added, beat for an additional few minutes to really get air into the frosting for that final, fluffy texture.
+With all your ingredients added, beat on medium-high speed for 3-5 minutes to really get air into the frosting for that final, fluffy texture.

 - Control the sweetness.
 If you’d prefer a less sweet frosting, add a little bit of salt and another teaspoon or two of heavy cream or milk.
 Reducing the powdered sugar will reduce the overall yield of the frosting, and make it a little more buttery tasting.
 You could also try my whipped cream cheese frosting, which has less sugar and a slight tang to it.